itzlutfur/itzlutfur/README.md

 ### Hi there, I'm Lutfur Rahman Tanvir 👋

 ## I'm a student
-- 🔭 I’m currently working on a [VS Code Course]
 - 🌱 I’m currently learning everything 😁
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to experiment a lot.

 ### Connect with me: